-- Pros: - Periodicity indicates that maybe "absolute position" isn't as important - Maybe can extrapolate to longer sequences as periods restart! - Cons: Not learnable; also the extrapolation doesn't really work!
+- Pros: - Periodicity indicates that maybe "absolute position" isn't as important - Maybe can extrapolate to longer sequences as periods restart! - Cons: Not learnable; changed later (survey of PEs Wang et al. ICLR 2021)

 Barriers and solutions for Self-Attention as a building block